sabrina-code/Group_Project_01/README.md

 We created a website that expresses the fun personality of his school; CSS animation, a google-document submit form, and modal popups, all on a clean, easy-to-use, multi-page website.

+This is a group project, a warm-up opportunity.

 ## Technology and Skills
 * JavaScript, jQuery
 * Node